Skip to contents

 • In case you are using the gcamreport package following the Docker installation:

-1. make sure that your data is inside the gcamreport folder.
+1. ensure that your data is inside the gcamreport folder.

-2. make sure that you typed correctly the path to your gcamreport folder when generating the docker image (5th step in the Docker section)
+2. ensure that you typed correctly the path to your gcamreport folder when generating the docker image (5th step in the Docker section)

-3. make sure that you are pointing correctly to your data.
+3. ensure that you are pointing correctly to your data.
 For example, if in the gcamreport folder you have a folder called amazingData with your dataset myData.dat, you should refer to it as

 # option 1: full path